 In order to achieve this, our vets have specialised by species and areas of clinical expertise, so that although we are a large practice covering the full range of domestic species, you are guaranteed to see a clinician with specific skills and experience required.

-High staffing levels allow 24 hour telephone answering service
+High staffing levels allow 24 hour telephone answering service ( All calls are recorded for security and training purposes)

 - Emergencies to be attended appropriately